AngelLozan/Transaction-Hash-Explorer-Extension/README.md

 to bundle your application

+Notes:

-devtools included in config to remove eval from content script when build is ran.
+- `devtools` included in config to remove eval from content script when build is ran.

-icons from FontAwesome.
+- Icons from FontAwesome.

-No permissions needed yet, just placeholder.
+- No permissions needed yet, just placeholders in the manifest.

+- To run build:  `webpack --mode development`